Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Introduction

-The aim of this paper is to present a systematic way to derive birational representations of Weyl groups from cluster algebras by means of a graph-combinatorial point of view.
-Key ingredients of the argument are the combinatorial aspects of the {\it reflection associated with a cycle subgraph} in the quiver, which is defined by a sequence of mutations and a permutation of vertices.
-After clarifying basic properties of the reflection, we can construct birational representations of Weyl groups by assembling cycle graphs suitably while the correspondence between quivers and Dynkin diagrams is clearly visible.
-It is remarkable that our framework includes almost all the previously known examples of birational Weyl group actions that are relevant to $q$-Painlev\'e equations and their higher-order extensions; cf. \cite{BGM, KNY, Sakai1, Tsuda1, TT, Yamada}.
+Our framework includes almost all the previously known examples of birational Weyl group actions (such as \cite{KNY, Tsuda1, TT, Yamada}) that are relevant to the $q$-Painlev\'e equations and their higher-order extensions.
 If restricted to two-dimensional cases, only a few relatively degenerated ones are excepted; see \cite{MOT} for details.
 Obviously, our representation is {\it tropical}, i.e. given in terms of subtraction-free birational mappings \cite{Kirillov} and hence admits a combinatorial counterpart via the ultra-discretization \cite{TTMS}.
 We also discuss symplectic structures of the discrete dynamical systems thus obtained.
+By using the normal form of a skew-symmetric integer matrix, Darboux coordinates are reduced from the Poisson structure possessed by a cluster algebra while preserving the birationality. \\